franksking4/UnitConverter/README.md

 # Unit Conversion

-A simple but effective Unit Converter using the JavaFX library.
+A simple Unit Converter using the JavaFX library.

 ### Conversion Categories
 | **Length** | **Temperature** | **Mass** |